sandeepverana/Postgresql/Postgres-practise.md

 ***

 The SQL standard defines four levels of transaction isolation.
-1. Serializble
+1. Serializable
 2. Repeatable read
 3. Read committed
 4. Read uncommitted

-* Every transaction has it’s isolation level set to one of these when it is created.
+* Every transaction has its isolation level set to one of these when it is created.
 The default level is “read committed”.
 * Note that the SQL standard also defines “read uncommitted”, which is not supported in Postgres.
    You have to use the nearest, higher level of “read committed”.

 **Read Committed**
-dirty read :-
+dirty read:-
 A transaction trying to read uncommitted data from another transaction (concurrent transaction)

 The read committed isolation level guarantees that dirty reads will never happen.